-In Our Group Philosophy, we in the Daikin Group state that "The Pride and Enthusiasm of Each Employee Are the Driving Forces of Our Group."
-While respecting diverse personal values and work ethics, we have promoted the creation of a work environment that enables employees to feel both pride and enthusiasm toward their work.
+Based on Our Group Philosophy, we at the Daikin Group have promoted the creation of a work environment that respects diverse personal values and work ethics while enabling employees to feel both pride and enthusiasm toward their work.

 Owing to our good corporate culture as exemplified by our free and open organizational culture, sense of unity, and teamwork, we continue to challenge high goals by empowering all members with the means to fully demonstrate their respective individuality and capabilities.